 One way to take your smartphone photography to the next level is by using a tripod.
 You will get supersharp pictures in almost any circumstance.
-We have talked about tripods in our blog, “Can I put my smartphone on a tripod?”
+In this blog, I talked about tripods: “Can I put my smartphone on a tripod?”
 Now we will dive in even further and answer the most common questions about using a tripod.
 Furthermore, we will give you alternative tripods and some DIY advice to make your own.

 Which tripod is best for mobile?

 There are many tripods on the market.
 Most of them are designed with a DSLR camera in mind, but you can also use these pods for your phone with a universal smartphone mount.
 I have tested several tripods and done some additional research to develop a top 3 smartphone tripod for beginners or more advanced smartphone photographers looking for small, lightweight, yet flexible options.
 In addition, we made a list of my top 3 professional yet affordable tripods.

 My top 3 professional tripods are excellent for smartphone photographers who want a reliable, versatile, and adjustable tripod.